BlackRookSoftware/RookScript/QUICK-GUIDE.md

 ```
 numbers = [1, 2, 3, 4, 5];
-// will print each index and value in "numbers" on its own line.
+// will print index and value in "numbers" on its own line.
-each (k, v : numbers)
+(k, v : numbers)
 {
     println("numbers[" + k + "] is " + v);
 }